OWASP/owasp-mastg/Document/0x02b-MASVS-MASTG-Adoption.md

-# OWASP MASVS and MSTG Adoption
+# OWASP MASVS and MASTG Adoption

-The OWASP MASVS and MSTG are trusted by the following platform providers and standardization, governmental and educational institutions.
+The OWASP MASVS and MASTG are trusted by the following platform providers and standardization, governmental and educational institutions.

 ## Mobile Platform Providers